Songs of Dovid Kerner

 Onto Aaron's beard from his priestly crown

-Filled with the blessing of Har Tzion.
+Filled with the blessings of Har Tzion.

 Hinei mah tov u’mana'im